Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 <br>

-I wrote these users stories and used Github projects feature to track them
+I brainstormed these User Stories and used Github projects feature to track them

 <br>

 - Epic 1: User Register

+As a Site user I can register an account for the website so that I can use the websites main features

+Acceptance Criteria

+User can register an account with username and password.
+Redirected to home page

 <br>